renatabiniek/writing-room/README.md

 #### Wireframes

 Low fidelity mock-ups were made using Balsamiq to help plan and visualise the navigation design, placement of information, features, relationship between the content and usefulness.
 They were created for 3 main screen sizes: mobile, tablet and desktop.

+### Credits

+#### Code

+#### Images

+#### Content

+### Acknowledgements

+### Disclaimer

+Writing Room is an imaginary group and the content of this website is for educational purposes only.
+It was created for the Code Institute’s HTML and CSS Essentials Portfolio Project, as part of their Diploma in Full Stack Software Development.
+The requirements are to make a static front-end website, using HTML and CSS.